 Will I need a car?

-Hungary has a great public transport network that connects all areas of the country.
-While cars are convenient when travelling outside of the larger cities they are not absolutely necessary.
+Hungary has an efficient and comprehensive public transport network that connects all areas of the country.
+While cars are convenient for travelling outside the larger cities, they are not absolutely necessary.
 In Budapest, there is a comprehensive public transport system consisting of buses, trains, trams and a metro.

 How bad is the weather in winter?

 Like most of Europe, Hungary can get quite cold during winter.
 However, most residents and Hungarians enjoy skiing and a whole range of winter sports during the colder months.
 There are also a number of spas and resorts with natural hot springs that residents in Hungary can enjoy all year round.

 Will I have access to English-language media?